haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 Theo uses a [calendar versioning][calver-web] approach, which allowed him to run different versions (by date) directly in the browser from Github Pages.
 He tried to create a new feature for the [COVID-19 Viz3D][spider-covid-19-viz] every day, and a [menu linking to all daily versions][spider-covid-19-viz-archive] clearly shows the impressive progress the project had during a couple of weeks.

 #### Separation of concerns
-While working with him, I noticed that because of creating copies of the source folders, Git can not be used to it's full extent as it looses the connection between the different versions.
+While working with him, I noticed that because of creating copies of the source folders, Git can not be used to its full extent as it loses the connection between the different versions.
 Still, the advantages of having all versions online in parallel is evident.
 My gut feeling was if the concern of versioning are separated from the concern of deployment, Theo could benefit from having all previous versions online while being able to use the full power of Git versioning.

 #### Continuous deployment of tags/branches
 We made a plan, to experiment with a couple of workflow changes: